Are you a frustrated millennial parent?

 And my mom…she had no clue what to do.
 Her all consuming thought was: “How do I get my son out of the house?”

-I was her first adult millennial child out of five who hadn’t launched.
-My older siblings all had families and degrees, and even my little brother had been fully independent for 4 years by then.
+I was her first adult child out of five who hadn’t launched.
+My older siblings all had families and degrees, and even my little brother had been fully independent for half a decade.
 Then there was me: no job, no degree, no confidence…no purpose.
 No one could’ve predicted I’d make it where I am in two short years.

 But here I am–an independent millennial!

 Today I write for the best companies in the world—here’s a recent article for Fitbit—and I earn more in an hour than I used to make in 2 weeks as a full time cashier.
-I charge $250 bucks and up per hour as a life coach and writing instructor.
-But more than any financial measure of success, I get to help hundreds of thousands of people around achieve success through my passion.
-Ironically, I’m now an asset to frustrated millennial parents, like my mom was two years ago.
+I also earn a full time living as a life coach and writing instructor.
+But more than any financial measure of success, I get to help hundreds of thousands of people achieve success through my passion.
+Ironically, I’m now an asset to frustrated millennial parents, like my mom four years ago.

 Step 1- Eliminate low value habits.